-Companies need to create agile and sustainable manufacturing processes that require streamlined processes and greater visibility across production floors and supply chains.
+Companies need to create agile and sustainable manufacturing processes that require streamlined processes and increased visibility into production plants and supply chains.
 Microsoft Dynamics 365 (D365) Supply Chain Management enables organizations to streamline production processes with improved shop floor visibility and improve throughput and quality.

 Priority Based Planning